 As an independent study program, our regular curriculum includes assessments that are used to determine academic progress.
 The PLC process provides the format to identify students with learning loss.
 It also includes collaboration with grade level teachers to create next steps with the identified students.
 Those next steps identify the strategies to use, methods to measure progress, and a timeline for review of progress.
 Based on the formative assessment data, students who have significant gaps will be referred to the Response to Intervention teams for targeted summative assessments.
 The teacher & RTI team will determine next steps for those students.
-The Response to Intervention team will continue to monitor progress with regular updates to the teacher, student, and parent The PLC process includes all students, including our low income, foster youth, homeless, English learners, and Special Education students.
+The Response to Intervention team will continue to monitor progress with regular updates to the teacher, student, and parent.
+The PLC process includes all students, including our low income, foster youth, homeless, English learners, and Special Education students.
 For English learners, small group instruction with the ELD Provider will occur at least once per week.
-The length of time will be determined by grade - Kindergarten through 2nd 20-30 minutes, 3rd - 6th grade 30-45 minutes, and 7th -8th grade 45-60 minutes.
+The length of time will be determined by grade - 9th -12th grade 45-60 minutes.
 This will be combined with targeted independent work to complete each week.
 Their progress is measured weekly during their small group session.
 For Special Education students their IEP determines the frequency and types of services and supports, as well as the frequency of goal progress monitoring.